Joaquín Martínez: Career

-His professional breakthrough came in the 1967 Mexican dramatic film, Pedro Páramo, which was directed by Carlos Velo and premiered at the Cannes Film Festival that same year.
+His professional breakthrough came in the 1967 Mexican dramatic film Pedro Páramo, which was directed by Carlos Velo and premiered at the Cannes Film Festival that same year.
 He moved to Los Angeles, California, shortly after making Pedro Páramo, where he worked as a professional film, television, and stage actor for more than 30 years.

-In Jeremiah Johnson, which was set in the American West shortly after the Mexican American War, Martínez and Robert Redford's characters come into conflict, but come to an understanding and peace in the film's silent, unspoken finale.
-In addition to Jeremiah Johnson and Ulzana's Raid, both released in 1972, Martínez was cast opposite Anthony Quinn and Kevin Costner in the 1990 movie, Revenge, as well as the 1993 film, The House of the Spirits.
+In Jeremiah Johnson, which was set in the American West shortly after the Mexican American War, Martínez and Robert Redford's characters come into conflict but come to an understanding and peace in the film's silent wordless finale.
+In addition to Jeremiah Johnson and Ulzana's Raid, both released in 1972, Martínez was cast opposite Anthony Quinn and Kevin Costner in the 1990 movie Revenge, as well as the 1993 film, The House of the Spirits.
 Martínez's appearance in Revenge reportedly fulfilled a longtime dream to work with Anthony Quinn, who was also originally from Mexico.

-Film director Lee Tamahori specifically cast Martínez in the James Bond film, Die Another Day, due to his performance in the Ulzana's Raid.
+Film director Lee Tamahori specifically cast Martínez in the James Bond film Die Another Day due to his performance in Ulzana's Raid.
 Martínez was cast by Tamahori in 2001 and Die Another Day was released in 2002.

-Martínez often appeared in Western films, television, and miniseries, such as Stones for Ibarra, Centennial, How the West Was Won, and Ishi: The Last of His Tribe in 1978.
+Martínez often appeared in Western films, television shows, and miniseries, such as Stones for Ibarra, Centennial, How the West Was Won, and Ishi: The Last of His Tribe in 1978.
 He guest-starred in Death Valley Days, Gunsmoke, Bonanza, and The High Chaparral.
 Martínez's guest roles in non-western series included Quincy, M.E., Northern Exposure, L.A.
 Law, Marcus Welby, M.D., Dynasty, Ironside, and opposite Bill Cosby in The Bill Cosby Show.

 On stage, Martínez was an original cast member for Zoot Suit, which broke sales records for live theater when it opened in Los Angeles in July 1978.
 In 1988, he co-starred in Summer and Smoke with Christine Lahti and Christopher Reeve at the Ahmanson Theatre in Los Angeles.
 Martínez's last film was Castingx, a 2005 Dutch movie directed by Ad Bol.